Two Balls on a Tree

 The present paper engages with several existing research programs.

 Dendrographic Hologram Theory (Shor, Benninger, Khrennikov) provides the p-adic formalism, dendrogram construction methods, numerical demonstration of Bell violations in dendrogramic models, and the definition of dendrogramic constants h(D), c(D), and G(D).
-The present paper adds the depth/angle decomposition, the geometric interpretation of angle from branching number, the exchange-rate interpretation of ℏ, and the framing of GR and QM as dual projections.
+The present paper adds the depth/angle decomposition, the geometric interpretation of angle from branching number, the exchange-rate interpretation of ℏ, and the framing of GR and QM as incompatible compressions.

 The Axelkrans projection framework constructs explicit projection operators Π_QM and Π_GR acting on a generative field, with paradoxes arising from projection mismatches.
 The present paper provides the specific identification of what each projection keeps and discards, and connects this to p-adic structure.